This post may contain affiliate links. Please read our disclosure policy.

 Weight Watchers Friendly Skinny Southern BBQ Shrimp

-According to my calculations each serving has about 178 calories.
+According to my calculations each serving has about 178 calories and 4 WW Points.

 To see your WW Points for this recipe, track it in the WW App!